BobGerman/Ignite24-Labs/LAB-446/instructions.md

 ### Step 1: Open starter project

+> [!TIP]
-TODO: Save the starter project to C:\, you can get the starting code from https://download-directory.github.io/?url=https://github.com/BobGerman/Ignite24-Labs/tree/main/LAB-446/LAB-446-BEGIN
+> Save the starter project to C:\, you can get the starting code from https://download-directory.github.io/?url=https://github.com/BobGerman/Ignite24-Labs/tree/main/LAB-446/LAB-446-BEGIN

 Start with opening the starter project in Visual Studio 2022.